open2b/scriggo-site/site/how-to-use.md

 ### Pass variables to templates

 You can pass a variable as a global to the template, as you previously passed the Scriggo builtins, but variables are passed by reference.
-Scriggo supports several use cases for passing a variable to a template, but let's start with simpler case.
+Scriggo supports several use cases for passing a variable to a template, but let's start with the simpler case.
 Look at this example:

 ```go
 package main